pubnub/javascript-workshop/02-iot/README.md

 });
 ```

-If you are taking this course in a class room with a bunch of other students, let's use the keys provided in **app.js** already, so you can actually use your final app to chat with your classmates!
+If you are taking this course in a classroom with a bunch of other students, let's use the keys provided in **app.js** already, so you can actually use your final app to chat with your classmates!
 Otherwise, use your own API keys.

 and create a channel name. it can be almost any arbitary string. (there are some restrictions apply!)